 Step 6: Repeat as necessary.

 If your essay can be recycled for any school in the country, you’re doing it wrong.

 Many applicants write one generic “why this college” essay, change the institution and place names, and send the same lackluster paper to every school on their wish list.

 Remember, your essay will still be generic even if you manage to avoid all references to other colleges.
 Make sure to write something that specifically applies to your university of choice.

 Following all these steps does not guarantee that your college of choice will accept you.
 Ultimately, this essay is just one part of your overall application.

 Still, following these steps will make your application stand out.

 Do extensive research to learn not only about the institution but also about yourself and your own goals and desires.

-Do tell them about yourself and blow them away with your dazzling personality and with what you can uniquely bring to the school.
+Do tell them about yourself and what you can uniquely bring to the school.